19hours/sg-statutes/Acts/Enlistment Act.md

 “Special Constabulary” means the Special Constabulary constituted under Part VIII of the Police Force Act (Cap.
 235);

-“subordinate military court” has the same meaning as in the Singapore Armed Forces Act.
+“subordinate military court” has the same meaning as in the Singapore Armed Forces Act;

 [13/2003 wef 26/09/2003]

 [7/72; 21/74; 19/94]

+[Act 10 of 2015 wef 01/06/2015]

+“voluntary service”, in relation to the Special Constabulary, includes service as a volunteer ex-NSman within the meaning of the Police Force Act (Cap.
+235).

+[Act 10 of 2015 wef 01/06/2015]

 ## PART II